dunbar12138/DSNeRF/README.md

 python run_nerf.py --config configs/fern_dsnerf.txt --render_only
 ```

+The video would be stored in the experiment directory.

 <!-- - to only compute the evaluation metrics:
 ```
 python run_nerf.py --config configs/fern_dsnerf.txt --eval